From Dust

 “There's no fade out, no transition, just a hard cut mid-phrase, and it's really startling (especially since it's the only non-diegetic music in the game).”

-“On the downside, the levels load before the dramatic entry music finishes, creating a jarring moment where it should have been a nice fanfare entry.”
+“On the down side, the levels load before the dramatic entry music finishes, creating a jarring moment where it should have been a nice fanfare entry, and one can’t interact much with the tribespeople.”

 - 92 % positive mentions

-The game's atmosphere is widely praised for its immersive qualities, featuring sparse yet effective voice acting, rich ambient sounds, and thematic background music that enhances its mystical and tribal feel.
-Reviewers highlight the stunning visuals and sound design, creating a captivating environment that draws players in, despite some criticisms regarding controls and aging graphics.
-Overall, the atmosphere is considered a standout aspect, making the game a memorable experience.
+The game's atmosphere is widely praised for its immersive qualities, featuring sparse yet effective voice acting, exceptional sound design, and atmospheric music that enhances its mystical and tribal themes.
+Reviewers highlight the stunning visuals and unique environmental design, creating a captivating world that players enjoy exploring, despite some criticisms regarding controls and aging graphics.
+Overall, the atmosphere is considered a standout aspect, making the game highly recommended for its aesthetic and immersive experience.

 “The game's music and sound design are also excellent, with a range of ambient sounds and tribal chants that create a unique and immersive atmosphere.”